HeroicKatora/xtest-data/Readme.md

   tests from source, and read from this directory when running tests from a `.crate` archive.
 These are the same objects that would be fetched when doing a shallow  and sparse clone from the source repository.
-* `CARGO_XTEST_DATA_REPOSITORY_ORIGIN`: Can be set to override the Git url that is used as the fallback source repository.
-Only used when no pack object directory is provided.
-By default, set to the repository from the package manifest.
-* `CARGO_XTEST_DATA_FETCH`: Only used when no pack object directory is provided.
-If set to `1`, `yes`, `true` then it will try to make a network connection, fetch data from the source repository.
-If _not_ set then it will print a plan of what it intended to do and which files it would request (as git pathspecs) from which commit, and then panic.
 * `CARGO_XTEST_VCS_INFO`: Path to a file with version control information as json, equivalent in structure to cargo's generated VCS information.
 This will force xtest into VCS mode, where resources are replaced with data from the